SiliconLabs/bluetooth_applications/bluetooth_explorer_kit_bio_sensor_oled/README.md

 *OLED display*

-You can launch the Console that is integrated on Simplicity Studio or can use a third-party terminal tool like TeraTerm to receive the logs from the virtual COM port.
+You can launch the Console that is integrated in Simplicity Studio or can use a third-party terminal tool like TeraTerm to receive the logs from the virtual COM port.
 The raw data in each column represents "green LED, IR LED, red LED”.
 Heart rate and SpO2 values are updated once a second.
 The user can easily log the raw samples and debug messages to a *.csv file for post-analysis.

 ![](images/console.png)